whennemuth/bu-wp-ecs/docs/scratchpad.md

 The following are common examples of commands for reference.

-- Run the sigv4 with your own credentials *(having sufficient privileges to access "talk" to the olap)* in a docker container:
+- Run the sigv4 service with your own credentials *(having sufficient privileges to access "talk" to the olap)* in a docker container:

   ```
   MSYS_NO_PATHCONV=1 && \